[Updated November 2018]

 To confuse matters a little bit more, banks have varying rules in exactly what they consider a condo to be.
 In general, a “condo” will include some element of vertical living, whereas a townhome is typically horizontal in construction (no one living above or below someone else).
 It really comes down to the way the property was deeded by the developer when the papers were first drawn up and filed with the clerk.
 Did they call it a condominium complex?
 Or a Planned Unit Development (PUD)?
 Or maybe a horizontal property regime (HPR)?
 How about a zero-lot-line property?
 Banks will approach each of these types of dwellings differently.
 It’s arbitrary and can be frustrating.

 Finally, if you are interested in purchasing a condo in Nashville, be diligent in choosing your agent.
 Agents who don’t often deal with condos may not understand the intricacies.
-Experienced condos agents can definitely save you time and effort.
+Experienced condo agents can definitely save you time, energy, and effort.
 No one likes to spin their wheels needlessly, that’s why our team insists on an in-depth consultation before taking on a new condo buyer.

 If you have questions about buying a condo in Nashville, we’d be glad to help.
 You can reach us at 615-266-6778 or by emailing us.